 APR Schedule (16-20 months) Actions Responsible Parties January Schedule of APRs coordinated and updated with colleges' associate deans or representatives of the dean.
 OAE/Dean's office January-March Planning meeting held with the Dean's office, program chair, OAE, and IRP.
 A point of contact for the review cycle is identified from the college dean's office.
 OAE/Dean's office No later than end of spring semester Proposed date for the external review visit and exit meeting set with the Dean's office and OAE.
 OAE/Dean's office August Data portfolio from IRP prepared and forwarded to the unit/college, with a final copy submitted to OAE.
 Most recent cycle of annual program assessments for each program covered by the review compiled by the OAE.
-IRP/OAE/Dean's office September List of external reviewers forwarded to OAE for the provost's approval.
+IRP/OAE/Dean's office September List of external reviewers approved by the Dean is forwarded to OAE.
 Dean's office September- early November An electronic file with confirmed reviewers, bio sketches, and visit dates forwarded to the OAE.
 Dean's office September- early November Self-study conducted and report completed.
 Unit/Dean's office Mid-November Self-study electronically submitted to the OAE.
-OAE notifies the provost and vice provosts that the APR materials are available for review.
+OAE notifies the Institute leadership that the APR materials are available for review.
 OAE/Dean's office January to mid- March Visit by external review committee and exit report by the committee on its findings and recommendations.
-Dean's office Three weeks following the external committee visit • Written report of the external review committee received by the provost, dean, and OAE.
+Dean's office Three weeks following the external committee visit Written report of the external review committee received by the dean and OAE.
 Dean's office April Dean's readout with the chair/program head and program faculty.
 Dean's office May Program/College response to the external review and action improvement plan electronically submitted to the OAE.
-Dean's office June - July Follow-up meeting with provost, vice provosts, APAE, dean, associate deans, and school/program chair.
-OAE July - August APR reports are provided to the Faculty Executive Board (FEB).
-The FEB establishes an APR Subcommittee to review documents and the FEB submits their report to the Provost.
-The Provost responds to the FEB.
-OAE/FEB/Provost
+Dean's office